 In order to have your business included in the Commercial Register, you will require a trade name (company name).

 6.Register as an employer for payroll taxes and social security

 7. Check whether you require certain professional qualifications

-You do not require a separate qualification to establish a business in the Netherlands.
-However, you are only allowed to practise certain professions if you meet certain requirements.
+You do not usually require a separate qualification to establish a business in the Netherlands.
+However, for certain professions you do require professional qualifications.